huberf/clara-pip/README.md

 As this is still in development, the format will continue to update and morph, and the JSON spec is still planned to be the main format for scripted responses.

+## Modifiers and Context in Convo Files
+After a single reply option (which are separated by the `;` character), one can use a `\` to signify the inclusion of modifiers and context which are then separated by the `.` character.
+For example,
+`This is an example reply.\exampleContext.useful=3; Why should I give an example reply.\useful=-2.aggravatedResponse`
+Modifiers can then be used when qualifying responses (such as only reply with `I'm glad I could help` if `useful>1`.

+#### Context Logic
+If a response is selected with a given context this context is saved in a recency hash table.
+If the next thing a user types includes another response with the exact same context as a context in the last response, that response will be selected.
+This provides continuity.
+For example if one context for the response `Type in ABC Publishing to your favorite GPS app` is `askingForDirections`, and the user then says `What do you mean?` you could then have a follow up response with the assigned context of `askingForDirections` and provide a more detailed reply.

 ## Knowledge Files
 Knowledge allows the Clara system to connect words or phrases with classes of information.
 For example, `Hello, Hey, Hi` are all `Greetings` so with the new